Advancing Careers Investing in developing talent

 We strive to develop a diverse pipeline of talent and provide employees with opportunities to learn, grow and take on greater responsibility.

 We also recognize the need to look outside our organization to make sure we find the best people for each role.
-We try to balance our internal promotions and external hires to achieve the most productive mix of diverse talent, functional and subject matter expertise and organizational fit.
+We aim to balance our internal promotions and external hires to achieve the most productive mix of diverse talent, functional and subject matter expertise and organizational fit.

 In 2014, we did away with our traditional annual review process for employee performance in favor of a new system called “GPS—Grow.
 Perform.
 Succeed.”
-GPS replaces annual reviews with frequent performance conversations and coaching sessions that provide employees with regular feedback and guidance on their work and development opportunities.
-GPS helps employees develop and overcome challenges by promoting continuous learning.
+With a focus on continuous learning, GPS uses frequent performance conversations and coaching sessions to give employees regular feedback and guidance on their work and development opportunities.

 |Global Share of Open Positions

 Filled by Internal Hires

 |Director / Sr. Director||72%||65%||67%||65%||65%||64%|

 |Overall (including Store Associates)||15%||15%||15%||15%||14%||15%|